About phytosanitary certificates

 - conform with the current phytosanitary regulations of the importing country

-The phytosanitary certificate facilitates trade but it is not a trade document.
-The International Plant Protection Convention (IPPC) provides a list of most of the national plant protection organizations (NPPO) that are involved in the issuance of phytosanitary certificates.
+The phytosanitary certificate facilitates trade, but it is not a trade document.
+The International Plant Protection Convention provides a list of most of the NPPOs that are involved in the issuance of phytosanitary certificates.

-Canadian exporters should contact their local CFIA office to understand the export phytosanitary requirements, and arrange for export inspection and phytosanitary certification.
+Canadian exporters should contact a CFIA plant health office to understand export phytosanitary requirements and arrange for export inspection and phytosanitary certification.